Backup and Recovery

 When restoring test backups or performing a restore in production, you may need to make a couple of changes on the newly launched instance if its public or private IP addresses have changed:

-- Ensure that the hostname configured in the settings page at port 8800 reflects the correct address.
+Ensure that the hostname configured in the Management Console at port 8800 reflects the correct address.
 If this hostname has changed, you will also need to change it in the corresponding GitHub OAuth application settings or create a new OAuth app to test the recovery and log in to the application.

 /etc/default/replicated-operatoron Debian/Ubuntu or